akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

 For test purpose, can also use prometheus without persistent storage:
 - skip the step to create the PVC
 - turn off `persistentVolumes` in the `prometheus-values.yaml`

+> NOTE: this will expose prometheus.apicat.xyz to public which is not a good idea in production environment.
+> You can skip this part and use grafana (password protected) instead.
+Or `kubectl proxy ...`.

 After deploy the `ingress` resource, need go to aws route 53 console, add a record for `prometheus.apicat.xyz`, alias to the NLB of the ingress-nginx-controller.